 - 2 passion fruits remove the pulp

-- Sprinkle gelatin over the milk.
+- Sprinkle gelatin over the water or milk.
 Stir gently and leave it aside for 10 minutes.

 - In the meantime, puree the mango in a food processor or blender.